sfu-cl-lab/relational-classification/README.md

 Output: A probability distribution over values of the target instance.

 Implements our relational dependency network formula from the paper [ Fast Learning of Relational Dependency Networks] (http://www.cs.sfu.ca/~oschulte/pubs.html).
+See also the [tutorial](https://oschulte.github.io/srl-tutorial-slides/ch5-rel-bayes-net-classifier.pptx).